Mmmmm, Elderberry Syrup!

-6. Add honey to taste.
+6. While still warm, add honey (or desired sweetener) to taste.
 I ended up with about 1 ½ cups liquid and added about ¼ cup honey, you may add more or less, it is really up to you, and the honey is beneficial anyway.

 You can play around with the ingredients a bit to add other herbs you like or to change the taste a little, throwing in a cinnamon stick or chips is a great addition.
 There are so many possibilities.